marchdf/dotfiles/README.md

 Dotfiles
 ========
 This repository includes all of my custom dotfiles.
-The setup scripts backs up the necessary dotfiles first and then symlinks the new dotfiles to those in the `~/dotfiles`.
+The setup scripts symlinks the new dotfiles to those in the `~/dotfiles`.

 Installation
 ------------

-Prerequisites: `zsh` and `oh-my-zsh`
+Prerequisites: `GNU stow`, `zsh`, and `oh-my-zsh`

 Then you can do the following:
 ``` bash